vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 # UNDER-DEVELOPMENT

 # Vision
-A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, beginnings, contents and other new or demanding resources in industry.
+A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, starting points, contents and other new or demanding resources in industry.

 We are here to help beginners for initializing access in industry!!